victoryeo/trace/README.md

     ```
     npm install
     ```
+1.5.
+Start a local ganache node

-2. In a new shell, start the Truffle command:
+2. In a new shell, run the Truffle command to compile and deploy contracts to ganache:

     ```shell
     truffle compile